No items found.

 But this isn’t maths, remember.
 This is magic.

 Opening a novel isn’t formulaic.
-There can’t be a single step by step guide that fits every story idea and everybody’s writing process.
+There can’t be a single step-by-step guide that fits every story idea and everybody’s writing process.

 So hold back that panicked voice in your head and start writing.
 Allow yourself the freedom to set the scene, the mood, the voice.
 For now, reel us in.